 C-CDA Document Submission in Production

-When C-CDA messages have met format conformance, end-to-end submission testing and data verification requirements, you can submit your messages through the production environment of the OneHealthPort HIE to the CDR.
+When C-CDA messages have met end-to-end submission testing and data verification requirements, you can submit your messages through the production environment of the OneHealthPort HIE to the CDR.

-To move to production for C-CDA submission, please submit a support request.
+To move to production for C-CDA submissions, please submit a support request.